 INDIA: Bombay Dyeing Restructure Cuts Workforce By 50 Per Cent

+The Bombay Dyeing & Manufacturing Company is to lay off half of its workforce as part of a restructuring plan.
+The company currently employs around 5,500 workers.
+The company also plans to relocate to new sites in the western state of Maharashtra.
 "It's difficult to survive in Mumbai (Bombay).
 Processing, printing, and a part of the spinning and weaving activities will move out of the city.
 We are currently drawing up a list of probable places," managing director Adhiraj Sarin said.

 Help test our new apparel sourcing tool.